 - Extremely popular tool.
 The MACD's simplicity and usefulness mean that it's been used for nearly half a century by both complete beginners and seasoned trading experts.

 - Effective with other indicators.
-The MACD is a great way to quickly confirm trends identified by other leading momentum indicators.
+The MACD is a great way to quickly confirm trends identified by other leading momentum indicators or drawing overlays such as Fibonacci retracement and extensions.

 Downsides of Using The MACD Indicator